iawia002/lux/README.md

 ### Multi-Thread

+Use `-m` option to enable multi-thread download for single video.

+Use `-sf` option to enable multi-thread download for every fragment.
+Requires `-m` is set.

+> For example, in BiliBili download, use `-m -sf` can significantly increase speed.

 Use `-n` option to set the number of download threads(default is 10, only works for multiple-parts video).

 > **Special Tips:** Use too many threads in **mgtv** download will cause HTTP 403 error, we recommend setting the number of threads to **1**.